Agricultural Marketing Service, USDA.

 |100 minus free percentage equals the reserve percentage||13.00|

 USDA's “Guidelines for Fruit, Vegetable, and Specialty Crop Marketing Orders” (Guidelines) specify that 110 percent of recent years' sales should be made available to primary markets each season for marketing orders utilizing reserve pool authority.
-This goal was met for NS raisins for the 2008-09 crop year.
-Application of the final percentages made 305,541 tons of raisins available to handlers based on actual deliveries of 351,196 tons of raisins through May 30, 2009.
-In addition, handlers are offered reserve raisins for sale under the “10 plus 10 offers.”
+This goal is expected to be met for NS raisins for the 2008-09 crop year.
+Application of the final percentages will make 273,863 tons of raisins available to handlers if the crop estimate is realized.
+In addition, handlers will be offered additional reserve raisins for sale under the “10 plus 10 offers.”
 As specified in § 989.54(g), the 10 plus 10 offers are two offers of reserve pool raisins which are made available to handlers during each season.
 For each such offer, a quantity of reserve raisins equal to 10 percent of the prior year's shipments is made available to handlers for free use.
-Handlers may sell their 10 plus 10 raisins to any market and those who export free tonnage raisins may receive reserve raisins, (raisin-back) at a reduced price, or reserve pool cash (cash-back) to blend down the value of their exported tonnage.
+Handlers may sell their 10 plus 10 raisins to any market.

-In addition to the 10 plus 10 offers, § 989.67(j) of the order provides authority for sales of reserve raisins to handlers under certain conditions, such as a national emergency, crop failure, change in economic or marketing conditions, or if free tonnage shipments in the current crop year exceed shipments during a comparable period of the prior crop year.
-Pursuant to § 989.67(j), 643 tons of 2007-08 reserve raisins were sold to handlers in June 2008 and released to handlers in August 2008.
+In addition to the 10 plus 10 offers, § 989.67(j) of the order provides authority for sales of reserve raisins to handlers under certain conditions such as a national emergency, crop failure, change in economic or marketing conditions, or if free tonnage shipments in the current crop year exceed shipments during a comparable period of the prior crop year.
+Pursuant to § 989.67(j), 643 tons of 2007-08 reserve raisins were sold to handlers in August 2008.

 There are approximately 18 handlers of California raisins who are subject to regulation under the order and approximately 3,000 raisin producers in the regulated area.
 Small agricultural firms are defined by the Small Business Administration (SBA) (13 CFR 121.201) as those having annual receipts of less than $7,000,000, and small agricultural producers are defined as those having annual receipts of less than $750,000.
 No more than 7 handlers and a majority of producers of California raisins may be classified as small entities.

 Since 1949, the California raisin industry has operated under a Federal marketing order.
-The order contains authority to, among other things, limit the portion of a given year's crop that Start Printed Page 44271can be marketed freely in any outlet by raisin handlers.
+The order contains authority to, among other things, limit the portion of a given year's crop that can be marketed freely in any outlet by raisin handlers.
 This volume regulation mechanism is used to stabilize supplies and prices and strengthen market conditions.
 If the primary market (the normal domestic market) is over-supplied with raisins, grower prices decline substantially.

 Pursuant to § 989.54(d) of the order, this rule establishes final volume regulation percentages for the 2008-09 crop year for NS raisins.
 The volume regulation percentages are 87 percent free and 13 percent reserve.
 Free tonnage raisins may be sold by handlers to any market.
 Reserve raisins must be held in a pool for the account of the Committee and are disposed of through certain programs authorized under the order.
-Volume regulation was warranted this season because the crop estimate of 313,231 tons was significantly higher than the 273,863 ton trade demand.
-As mentioned previously, by the week ending May 30, 2009, acquisitions were at 351,196 tons.
+Volume regulation is warranted this season because the crop estimate of 313,231 tons is significantly higher than the 273,863 ton trade demand.

 The volume regulation procedures have helped the industry address its marketing problems by keeping supplies in balance with domestic and export market needs, and strengthening market conditions.
 The volume regulation procedures fully supply the domestic and export markets, provide for market expansion, and help reduce the burden of oversupplies in the domestic market.